How to Lead Remote Teams? 5 Tips to Lead Virtual Team

-Literally enable everyone to share their input in the same document prior or after meetings.
+- Literally enable everyone to share their input in the same document prior to, or after meetings.

-Use a wiki system like e.g. Confluence to document common processes and guidelines
+- Use a wiki system like Confluence to document common processes and guidelines.

-Put all your team tasks on a virtual whiteboard like e.g. Trello.
+- Put all your team tasks on a virtual whiteboard like Trello or Notion.

 Tip #4: Get personal

-Care personally!
-Use emoticons to give your words emotions.
+- Care personally!
+Use emojis to give your words emotions.

 Tip #5: Be on purpose

 It's always great to let your team know that their work helps people and has value, but in times of insecurity, it might become your secret alignment strategy.

 - Be precise and concise in communication.
 Be focused and clear about what you do, and doubling so in a time of crisis.